Applying the Parental Income Test (PIT) for ABSTUDY and Youth Allowance (YA) 108-02010020

 Note: some ABSTUDY and YA customers may be exempt from the application of the PIT.

-Who are the parent(s)/guardian(s) for PIT
+Who are the parent(s)/guardian(s) for PIT?

-The parent(s)/guardian(s) identified for PIT are:
+The parent(s)/guardian(s) identified for PIT depend on various factors, such as whether the customer:

 Applying the PIT

-- ABSTUDY Living Allowance, or
+- receive ABSTUDY Living Allowance

-The contribution to the family pool of the FTB and regular care child/ren is the Maximum notional FTB rate (as applied to Youth Payments only).
+The contribution to the family pool of the FTB and regular care child/ren is the maximum notional FTB rate (as applied to Youth Payments only).

-When calculating the rate payable, the system may include the FTB notional rate from the claim lodgement date until the day before claim assessment date where:
+When calculating the rate payable, the system may include FTB notional rate from the claim lodgement date until the day before claim assessment date where:

 - the customer is dependent, and